Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Shielding against Space Radiation

-Yet, passive shielding has a critical limitation: additional weights targeted for shielding purposes increase the payload of the launched vehicle.
-More massive spacecrafts need substantial amounts of energy to escape the gravity of Earth and travel through space.
-So, it's impossible to limitlessly increase the amount of shielding materials until they provide adequate radiation protection.
+Yet, passive shielding has a critical limitation: additional weights targeted for shielding purposes increase the payload of the launched vehicle \cite{Slaba:2017}.
+More massive spacecraft need substantial amounts of energy to escape the gravity of Earth and travel through space.
+So, it's impossible to limitlessly increase the amount of shielding materials (concerning volume constraints) until they provide adequate radiation protection.
 Therefore, other alternatives are required too, utilizing the in-situ resources and structures.
 Some suggested ideas are described in the next section.